alanhdu/transplot/README.md

 transplot
 ====

 A (hopefully) nice plotting library.
-Essentially ggplot but with easy coordinate transforms and segregation of rendering.
+Will probably end up as bokeh with ggplot API, except with custom-rendering.

 # Goals
 * **Intelligent:** It should be easy to make nice, intelligent plots that look good.
 That means intelligent APIs (more like ggplot than matplotlib) and intelligent defaults (no jet colormap).